-2.3 Thus, any serious concerns that you have about any aspect of service provision or the conduct of school staff, governors, officers/members of the Council or others

-- makes you feel uncomfortable in terms of known standards, your experience or the standards you believe the governors and the Council subscribe to; - is against the Council's Standing Orders and policies; - falls below established standards of practice; or - amounts to improper conduct. - 2.4 This policy does not replace the school or the Council's complaints procedures.
+- 2.3 Thus, any serious concerns that you have about any aspect of service provision or the conduct of school staff, governors, officers/members of the Council or others acting on behalf of the school and the Council can be reported under the Whistleblowing Policy.
+This may be about something that - makes you feel uncomfortable in terms of known standards, your experience or the standards you believe the governors and the Council subscribe to; - is against the Council's Standing Orders and policies; - falls below established standards of practice; or - amounts to improper conduct. - 2.4 This policy does not replace the school or the Council's complaints procedures.